xrdocs/design/_blogs/2019-02-02-modernizing-ixp-design.md

 | *MAE-WEST         | San Jose, CA      | MCI|
 | PAIX             | Palo Alto, CA          | PacBell |

-**MAE-WEST was not one of the original four NAPs awarded by NFSNET but was already established as a west coast IX prior to 1993 when those NAPs were awarded.
+<i>MAE-WEST was not one of the original four NAPs awarded by NFSNET but was already established as a west coast IX prior to 1993 when those NAPs were awarded.</i>

 The United States was not the only location in the world seeing the formation of Internet exchanges.
 The Amsterdam Internet Exchange, AMS-IX was formed in 1994 and is still the largest Internet Exchange in Europe.